 Employers consistently list study abroad experience as an attractive attribute in a potential hire, because students who spend an extended period of time immersed in a foreign culture typically gain or improve the following knowledge and skills: understanding of own cultural values and biases; increased self-confidence, independence, maturity, self-awareness; cultural awareness/sensitivity; exposure to diverse people/situations; improved language/communication skills; adaptability/flexibility; ability to identify and achieve goals; open-mindedness; patience; problem-solving; listening/observation.

-We encourage UMaine students to challenge themselves when choosing a study abroad program.
-Some of the criteria we encourage students to look for in a study abroad program:
+We encourage UMaine students to challenge themselves when choosing an education abroad program.
+Some of the criteria we encourage students to look for in an education abroad program:

 - Live with a host-country family or host-country roommate